Mel28vin/Mel28vin/README.md

 - 🌱 I’m currently learning **NextJS, Rust and Typescript**

-- 👯 I’m looking to collaborate on [Neovim Projects](https://github.com/Mel28vin/nvim-config)
+- 👯 I’m looking to collaborate on innovative projects!

-- 🤝 I’m looking for help with [Neovim Config to Lua](https://github.com/Mel28vin/nvim-config)

-- 👨‍💻 All of my projects are available at [https://github.com/Mel28vin](https://github.com/Mel28vin)
+- 👨‍💻 All of my projects are available at my [Portfolio page](https://mels.vercel.app/)

 - 💬 Ask me about **React, Java, Machine Learning**